Magnús Smári

 Beyond Fragmentation: A Life-Value Alternative for AI Governance

 An empirically grounded study analyzing systemic failures in AI governance.
-Introduces the concepts of "Responsibility Fog" and "Cognitive Debt" and demonstrates the "Investment-Sentiment Gap" – that 41% of venture capital flows to projects workers reject while only 1.26% goes to those they want automated.
+Introduces the concept of "Responsibility Fog", extends "Cognitive Debt" (a term from technology discourse) to AI governance, and demonstrates the "Investment-Sentiment Gap" – that 41% of venture capital flows to projects workers reject while only 1.26% goes to those they want automated.

 Bachelor of Arts in Law